 What are some common exclusions?

-- Subsidence, if your property has experienced it before
+Subsidence, if your property has experienced subsidence before.

 What properties are difficult to insure?